AvChilds/serviced_accommodation_ML_project/README.md

 Check that the data folder is in the same

  ### Running the code
- The code can be run directly from phase2 (section 5) onwards.
+ The code can be run directly from phase2 (section 5) onwards within the Jupyter notebook.
+To access section 5, click on the down arrow to expand the notebook.